ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

       create_tls_certificate = false
       tls_certificate_name = "<EXISTING_CERTIFICATE_NAME>"
       ```

-      > [!NOTE]
+   >[!NOTE]
-      > Make sure the region of your certificate matches the region of your cluster.
+   >When using an existing certificate, make sure its region matches the region of your cluster.

 For information about other variables please refer to the `variables.tf` file.

 ### Applying the terraform config